dfranx/shadered-docs/source/objects.rst

 Render texture is a surface to which you can render.
 In render texture's properties you can choose the format of the render texture and whether or not to clear it.
 You can also change the size of a render texture.
-You can either set it to fixed size (which means that it's size will always stay the same regardless of the size of the preview window) or to ratio size (which means that the render texture will be scaled relative to the preview window's size).
+You can either set it to fixed size (which means that its size will always stay the same regardless of the size of the preview window) or to ratio size (which means that the render texture will be scaled relative to the preview window's size).
 For example, render texture with ratio size of 2 will make the RT twice as wide and high as the